criani/stackwatch/README.md

 - I made SimpleScan, but not that would not be possible without having tools like Bootstrap and NMAP available to me!
 - The dashboard is from Heimdall, another amazing open source project

+**All components are licensed under their own various licenses and StackWatch is not a derivitive work.
+Their programs are unchanged, StackWatch just pulls them together.**

 - I will do my absolute best to include all credit where it is due.
 If I forget to attribute work you did that I included in this project, please let me know so I can give credit!